tomi3-11/ClubIQ/README.md

 # ✅ **Step 3 — Install Make**

 The Makefile wraps common Docker commands.
+The utility is part of **GnuMake** so don't get alarmed if you don't see make by itself.

 ## Windows

-Download and install the make utility from: [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)
+Download and install the make utility from: [SourceForge](https://sourceforge.net/projects/gnuwin32/files/make/3.81/make-3.81.exe/download?use_mirror=yer&download)

 Add to PATH, then verify: